-Chronic mucocutaneous candidiasis (CMC), a condition of recurrent candidiasis infections that may involve the skin, nails, oral, anal and genital mucosa, is a hallmark of APS1.
-It is often the first manifestation of APS1, typically appearing and recurring frequently within the first two years of life.
-The CMC of APS1 generally presents in babies as frequent thrush (oral candidiasis), diaper rash, and/or skin rashes.
+Chronic mucocutaneous candidiasis (CMC), a condition of recurrent candidiasis infections that may involve the skin, nails, oral, anal and genital mucosa, is a hallmark of APS-1.
+It is often the first manifestation of APS-1, typically appearing and recurring frequently within the first two years of life.
+The CMC of APS-1 generally presents in babies as thrush (oral candidiasis), diaper rash, and/or nail involvement.
 (For further information on CMC, please see ‘Related Disorders’ section of this report.)

-The term ectodermal dystrophy refers to the particular abnormalities of the nails, dental enamel (enamel hypoplasia of permanent teeth), hair (alopecia), corneas (keratopathy) and skin (vitiligo–areas of depigmention of the skin) that may be seen in patients with APS1.
-These findings are not all necessarily present in every patient with APS1, but can develop as a result of specific AIRE mutations.
-However, alopecia and vitiligo are caused by other specific autoimmunities, while nail deformities result from chronic candidiasis.
-The cause of dental enamel hypoplasia in APS1, however, has not yet been determined.
-Metaphyseal dysplasias of the lower limb bones have recently been also described.
+The term ectodermal dystrophy refers to the particular abnormalities of the nails, dental enamel (enamel hypoplasia of permanent teeth), hair (alopecia), corneas (keratopathy) and skin (vitiligo–areas of depigmention of the skin) that may be seen in patients with APS-1.
+These findings are not all necessarily present in every patient with APS-1.
+However, alopecia and vitiligo are caused by specific autoimmunities, while nail deformities result from chronic candidiasis.
+The cause of dental enamel hypoplasia in APS-1 has not yet been determined.

-The first endocrine gland dysfunction to occur in APS1 is usually hypoparathyroidism (under functioning of the parathyroid glands).
+The first endocrine gland dysfunction to occur in APS-1 is usually hypoparathyroidism (under functioning of the parathyroid glands).
 More than 75% of patients develop hypoparathyroidism, usually before age 10-years.
-Dysfunction of the parathyroid glands leads to below-normal of serum calcium together with elevated phosphorus levels.
-In turn, this can lead to a host of clinical findings, including muscle cramping and spasms, rigidity (tetany) and eventually, seizures.
+Dysfunction of the parathyroid glands leads to below-normal level of serum calcium together with elevated phosphorus levels.
+In turn, this can lead to a host of clinical findings, including muscle cramping and spasms, rigidity (tetany) and even seizures.
 (For further information on hypoparathyroidism, see Related Disorders Section of this report.)

-Adrenocortical insufficiency (Addison’s disease) is typically the second endocrine disorder to appear in APS1.
+Adrenocortical insufficiency (Addison’s disease) is typically the second endocrine disorder to appear in APS-1.
 Adrenocortical insufficiency is characterized by chronic and insufficient functioning of the cortex (outer layer) of the adrenal gland.
 This malfunction results in a deficiency of the glucocorticoid and salt retaining hormones cortisol and aldosterone respectively.
-Deficiencies of these hormones may lead to weakness, muscle cramps, faintness, diarrhea, nausea and vomiting, low blood pressure, dehydration, and a small-sized heart.
+Deficiencies of these hormones may lead to weakness, muscle cramps, faintness, diarrhea, nausea and vomiting, low blood pressure, dehydration, and salt craving.
 These side-effects can become pronounced and life-threatening if not correctly identified and treated.
+However, steroid replacement therapy can precipitate or worsen hypocalcemia when hypoparathyroidism has not been already identified.
 (For further information on adrenocortical insufficiency, see Related Disorders Section of this report.)

-APS1 is the result of autosomal recessive genetic transmission of mutations of a single gene.
-This gene is called the autoimmune regulator or AIRE gene.
-To date, more than 60 mutations in the AIRE gene have been identified in people with APS1.
+APS-1 is caused by mutations in the AIRE gene.
+To date, more than 60 mutations in the AIRE gene have been identified in people with APS-1.

-The AIRE gene leads to the production of a protein called ‘autoimmune regulator’ which is highly expressed in the thymus gland, which is the random generator of thymus derived or T lymphocytes.
-If there is a deficiency of this protein, then those T-cells which have receptors capable of interacting with self antigens can escape into the circulation (instead of being destroyed in the thymus and not released) and result in autoimmunities.
-For reasons that are still unclear, defects of the autoimmune regulator protein primarily affect endocrine (hormone-producing) glands.
+The AIRE gene is responsible for the production of a protein called ‘autoimmune regulator’ which is highly expressed in the thymus gland, and generates thymus derived or T lymphocytes.
+If there is a deficiency of this protein, then those T-cells which have receptors capable of interacting with self-antigens can escape into the circulation (instead of being destroyed in the thymus and not released) and result in autoimmunities.
+For reasons that are still unclear, defects of the autoimmune regulator protein seem to mostly affect endocrine (hormone-producing) glands.

 A clinical history and physical exam that suggests more than one endocrine disorder, with or without CMC, should prompt the physician to obtain serum endocrine autoantibody blood tests.